 Can HVAC air filters trap all pollutants in the indoor air?

-No, there is not a filter which can trap 100% of the particles that go through it.
-However, some are very close.
+No, there is no filter which can trap 100% of the particles that go through; however some come very close to this.
 Most HEPA filters are designed to capture 98% of particles.
 The problem with them is that they slow down the flow of air and cause the HVAC system to use more energy.
-Regular air duct cleaning can support the work of the filter and help to improve indoor air quality.
+Regular air duct cleaning can support the work of the filter and help improve indoor air quality.